 - What skin care routines do you recommend to improve my symptoms?

 What to expect from your doctor

-- Do you come in direct contact with pets or animals?
-What products do you use on your skin?
+- Do you come in direct contact with pets or other animals?

 - What products do you use on your skin, including soaps, lotions and cosmetics?

 - What household cleaning products do you use?